samuelcolvin/em2/SPEC.md

 1. Action received
 2. If the conversation exists: Action instance created, else see below
 3. Job `propagate(action_id)` fired, in job:
-4. Get all participants for conversation, create a set in redis for recipient_ids `recipients:{action_id}`
+4. Get all participants for conversation, create a set in redis for user_ids `users:{action_id}`
-5. For each active frontend application (see below), check if there are recipients in this conv: `SINTER`
+5. For each active frontend application (see below), check if there are users in this conv: `SINTER`
-6. If recipients are found for any applications: get action details and add to list of "jobs" for that application.
+6. If users are found for any applications: get action details and add to list of "jobs" for that application.
 Should be possible to add action data to all `frontend:jobs:{app-name}` lists in one pipeline operation.

 If conv doesn't exist: